Alioscopy camera model

 - military applications

-Two distinct technical approaches can be considered to interface a real-time CG application with Alioscopy 3D screens:
+Two distinct technical approaches can be considered to interface a real-time CG application with Alioscopy 3D displays:

 Embedding Alioscopy camera model and shader